AUSTRALIAN

 CULTURAL SHIFT

-2000 – Having established a men's grooming department store niche brand Christopher opened his first prototype boutique.
-And around the same time HARPER’S BAZAAR Australia declared to its following that the brand was ‘IN’.
-A self branded store with eco-conscious cosmetic products opened in the heart of Sydney's THE ROCKS precinct at what is today known as the Cleland Bond and The Argyle stores.
-It was accompanied by pop-up stalls at The ROCKS market, Balmain market, the Brewery Yard and PADDINGTON markets.
+2000 – Having established a pioneering men's grooming department store brand Christopher opened his first prototype boutique and began exporting his Aussie made goods.
+Around the same time HARPER’S BAZAAR Australia declared to its following that the brand was ‘IN’.
+The self branded flagship with eco-conscious cosmetic and perfume products for men and women opened in the heart of THE ROCKS precinct at what is today known as the Cleland Bond and The Argyle stores.
+It helped to define a new era of eco-conscious prestige beauty in Sydney’s luxury landscape.
+It was accompanied by stalls at The Rocks market, Balmain market, the Brewery Yard and PADDINGTON markets.

 THE STRAND ARCADE

-Officially recognised as an Australian lifestyle niche brand (with a growing cult following) Hanlon was approached by the management at the STRAND ARCADE.
-HANLON® opened his second concept store, and first fully fledged boutique, at the Strand Arcade.
-He personally greeted customers for over a decade.
-This cemented the foundations to an important international network of devotees.
-Clients included billionaires like Rhonda Triguboff, millionaires, gang-stars, pop stars, not to mention his mates, the locals.
+Finally, recognised as an Australian lifestyle brand (with a cult following) Hanlon attracted the management at the STRAND ARCADE.
+He opened his second concept store, but first fully fledged boutique, at the Strand and personally greeted customers for over a decade.
+This cemented the foundations to an important international network of devotees as news spread through word-of-mouth.
+Clients included billionaires like Rhonda Triguboff, media stars like Evelina Khromtchenko, millionaires, gang-stars, pop stars, not to mention his mates the locals.
 Take for example gorgeous SHARON LEE.
 Australia’s Leading Brow Expert with her celebrity atelier (Hush, hush!
-Not to🤥mention: Kylie Minogue, Serena Williams, Beyonce, Leonardo Di Caprio, Russell Crowe nor the Kardashians).
-Hanlon’s® elegant Strand Arcade boutique was positioned with other fellow Australian designers ALEX PERRY, JAYSON BRUNSDON, LEONA EDMISTON, DINOSAUR DESIGNS, ZAPPACOSTA, ANDREW McDONALD, TERRY BIVIANO and AKIRA.
+Not to🤥mention: Kylie Minogue nor Russell Crowe).
+Hanlon’s® elegant Strand Arcade boutique was positioned with other fellow Australian designers including Alex Perry, Jayson Brunsdon, Leona Edminston, Dinosaur Designs, Zappacosta, Andrew McDonald, Terry Biviano and Akira.

 THE ROCKS

-MARIE CLAIRE Hong Kong, under Art Director Angela Cheung, referenced the brand alongside NICOLE KIDMAN.
-Soon after followed ELLE Hong Kong, BELLE Australia, The Australian Financial Review, Women’s Weekly Singapore, GQ Australia, Time Out Sydney, Studio Magazines and The Sunday Telegraph.
-Behind the scenes, influential Australian creatives included David Novak Piper, Neale Whitaker and legendary Fashion Director Virginia van Heythuysen.
-The outback media frenzy continued with KYLIE MINOGUE, VOGUE Russia and a Russian campaign courtesy of L’OFFICIEL Russian Editor and influencer Evelina Khromtchenko.
+MARIE CLAIRE Hong Kong, under Art Director Angela Cheung, featured the Australian brand.
+Subsequently ELLE magazine mentioned NICOLE KIDMAN in its ELLE Hong Kong beauty issue followed by BELLE Australia, The Australian Financial Review, Women’s Weekly Singapore, GQ Australia, Time Out Sydney, Studio Magazines and The Sunday Telegraph.
+Behind the scenes, influential Australian creatives included David Novak Piper, Neale Whitaker, Melinda Ayre Beauty Editor and legendary Fashion Director Virginia van Heythuysen.
+The outback media frenzy continued with Kylie Minogue, VOGUE Russia and a Russian feature courtesy of L’OFFICIEL Russian Editor and influencer Evelina Khromtchenko.
+GQ Russia would later refer to it as ‘Independence Day’.

 Iconic.
 IrONIC.